Search and rescue: New Zealand

 New Zealand's Search and Rescue Region extends from the South Pole to the southern border of the Honolulu region, including Norfolk, Tonga, Samoa, and Cook Islands.

-Smaller searches are controlled by the local police, who call on LandSAR for land-based operations, such as for lost hikers known as tramping in New Zealand, and the Royal New Zealand Coastguard for coastal maritime incidents.
-Larger maritime search and rescue events, as well as reports of overdue aircraft, fall under the control of the Rescue Coordination Centre New Zealand (RCCNZ), based in Avalon, which coordinates response from local coastguard, helicopter operators, merchant marine, air force and naval resources.
+Smaller searches known as Category one searches are controlled by the New Zealand Police Search and Rescue, who call on LandSAR and often the Police Dog Section for land-based operations, such as for lost hikers known as tramping in New Zealand, police also call on the Royal New Zealand Coastguard for coastal maritime incidents within 12 nautical miles of the shore.
+Larger maritime search and rescue events known as Category two searches, such as searches for emergency beacons, reports of overdue aircraft, etc, fall under the control of the Rescue Coordination Centre New Zealand (RCCNZ), based in Avalon, which coordinates response from local coastguard, helicopter operators, merchant marine, air force and naval resources.

 Urban Search and Rescue falls primarily within the domain of the Fire and Emergency New Zealand, particularly the three USAR Taskforce groups based in Palmerston North, Christchurch, and Auckland.
 These teams draw together numerous specialists and organisations to achieve an integrated multi-agency response.

 Among those organisations that act in a support capacity for FENZ are Response Teams (NZRTs).
 These are regional rescue groups of professional volunteers that train to a minimum industry standard of USAR Category 1R (USAR Responder), which is also standard for FENZ firefighters.
 Response Teams are registered with the Ministry of Civil Defence and Emergency Management (MCDEM), and assist their local MCDEM Groups and communities in emergencies to supplement full-time emergency services.
 Their additional capabilities, which vary among different teams, include: high angle rope rescue, storm response, swift water response, medics, welfare, and rural fire support.
 Many Response Teams were deployed to assist in the rescue and recovery effort of the 2011 Christchurch earthquake.